hankache/rakuguide/README.md

 If you are starting a new translation create a new file.
 For example, the French translation will be in fr.rakuguide.adoc, the Deutsch translation in de.rakuguide.adoc
 If you want to modify a translated version, consider modifying the English version first.
 It is important that all translations be kept in sync.

+Currently the translations are in different phases of completion.
+For completeness rely on the English version.

 ### Contributing
 Kindly prefix your commit title with the language it is targeting.
 For example, all commits targeting the English version would have a title that starts with [EN].
 All commits targeting the Spanish translation have a title that starts with [ES].